 This annex relates to annual submission of information for individual entities, ring fenced-funds, matching adjustment portfolios and remaining part.

-The variant S.26.04.l has to be filled in for each ring-fenced fund (RFF), each matching adjustment portfolio (MAP) and for the remaining part.
+Template SR.26.04.01 has to be filled in for each ring-fenced fund (RFF), each matching adjustment portfolio (MAP) and for the remaining part.
 However, where a RFF/MAP includes a MAP/RRF embedded, the fund should be treated as different funds.
 This template should be reported for all sub-funds of a material RFF/MAP as identified in the second table of S.01.03.

 All values shall be reported net of reinsurance and other risk mitigating techniques.

+Amounts before and after shock shall be filled in with the amount of assets and liabilities sensitive to that shock.
+For the liabilities the assessment shall be done at the most granular level available between contract and homogeneous risk group.
+This means that if a contract/HRG is sensitive to a shock the amount of liabilities associated to that contract/HRG shall be reported as amount sensitive to that shock.